 Constitution and government

-The law requires all religious groups to submit to registration, with the exception of groups practicing indigenous religious beliefs; however, registration confers no tax preferences or other legal benefits, and there is no penalty for remaining unregistered.
+The “associations law” requires all public associations including religious groups to register, with the exception of groups practicing indigenous religious beliefs; however, registration confers no tax preferences or other legal benefits, and there is no penalty for remaining unregistered.
+The Ministry of Religious Affairs, Worship, and Customs (MARCC), is responsible for administering the national strategy for countering violent extremism and for promoting religious tolerance.

 Passports and national identity documents do not designate religious identity.